ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/02_CUT&RUN_sample_prep.md

 A critical decision point in the CUT&RUN bioinformatic pipeline is the management of duplicate reads—identical fragments that map to the same genomic coordinates.
 While standard ChIP-seq protocols often mandate the removal of duplicates to mitigate PCR bias, CUT&RUN requires a more nuanced approach.
 Due to the targeted nature of pAG-MNase cleavage and the low starting cell numbers typical of CUT&RUN, multiple cells often yield identical DNA fragments.
 These are categorized as **biological duplicates** rather than technical artifacts.
 Indiscriminate removal of these reads can artificially truncate peak signal and reduce the dynamic range of the data, particularly for high-abundance targets like histone marks.
 Keeping the duplicate reads is recommended when PCR cycles are kept low (12–14 cycles) and the duplication rate remains within a standard range (<30–40%).
 This preserves the quantitative relationship between binding sites.

-It is worth noting that is perfectly normal to see no DNA in the IgG sample, since in this sample there was no antibody to guide the MNase.
+It is worth noting that it is perfectly normal to see no DNA in the IgG sample, since in this sample there was no antibody to guide the MNase.
 The IgG conditions should never be run for more cycles than the experimental samples.
 If the IgG is amplified more, the background noise would be artificially inflated, and if it shows no DNA after the same number of cycles as the target, that is actually a sign of a very clean experiment with low non-specific binding.

 ## Quantification